purinton/cassandra/README.md

 ### Locales

 - Add or update language files in the `locales/` directory.
 - Localize command names, descriptions, and app responses.
+All 30+ Discord-supported languages are included and tested for completeness.

 ## Testing